 Immunization Services in Alameda, CA

-Urgent Care and Walk-In Clinic is Located Near You at 2421 Encinal Ave., Suite A, Alameda, CA 94501.
+Urgent Care Center of Alameda offers Immunization Services in Alameda, CA. We are Located at 2421 Encinal Ave., Suite A, Alameda, CA 94501.
 Make an Appointment or Simply Walk-In, To Been Seen by One of Our Doctors.
 Call (510) 241-4043 for More Information.

 The best way to keep yourself healthy is not to get sick in the first place.
 Immunizations help your body fight off potentially deadly diseases.
 The Urgent Care Center of Alameda carries many vaccines that will help your body stay healthy.
 We carry the vaccines you’ll need to protect yourself while traveling overseas as well as the immunizations required for your children to attend school.
 Our board-certified doctors will have you in and out as quick as possible at our state of the art urgent care center.
 While no appointment is required, we do ask you to bring your immunization records with you when visiting.
 We’ll forward the information of what vaccines you’ve received to your primary care physician to update their records at your request.

 How do vaccines work?